 Here, “B” offered options.
 The statistical notations 66 and 32-4, “B” opined, might have been written by either the census taker or a government statistician.

 Do you agree?
-Or have you paused yet to read all of the instructions linked to the last icon above?
+Or have you paused yet to read all of that 7-page guide linked to "instructions" above?

 Nowhere, in those 1930 instructions do we find a directive telling the enumerators to enter codes of any type.
 Those cryptic numbers and checkmarks we see so often on U.S. censuses are tallies and codes added by the Census Bureau’s number crunchers—the diligent souls who reduced household data to stats by which they could define the social fabric of our nation.4